Aggregated hold out for sparse linear regression with a robust loss function: Simulation study

 Comparing now Agghoo and CV, Agghoo appears to be better than CV when $V \geq 2$ in situations where $r$ is larger ($r = 150$).
 This seems to hold for both the standard parametrization (grid agghoo) and the zero-norm one ($0-$norm agghoo).
 The relation is reversed for small $r$, with CV performing better than Agghoo for all values of $V$ when $r = 24$.

 \paragraph{Further studies}

 The previous simulations suggest that Agghoo performs better than CV in the case of high intrinsic dimension.
+This behaviour is logical, since the cross-validated Lasso will ignore some predictive variables when there are too many of them, and randomized aggregation may help recover more of the support.
 However, the effect of correlations is unclear.
 Experimental setup 1 mixes different types of correlations: correlations between predictive variables, correlations between predictive and non-predictive variables, and correlations among non-predictive variables.
 It is possible that one type of correlation favours Agghoo while another favours CV.

 To gain a more accurate idea of when Agghoo is advantageous over CV, two more settings are studied, considering separately correlations among predictive variables, and between predictive and non-predictive variables.
 Since previous simulations showed that $\tau = 0.8,0.9$ and $V = 10$ were the optimal parameters, only those parameters will be considered in the following.